-The Wave Drive A7 is very famous, especially in Asian.
+Wave Drive A7 is very famous, especially in Asian.
 You will see a lot of professional Asian players play with A7.
 It’s a unisex shoe that means it fit for both male or female table tennis player.
 Very good shoes!
 I like this one because it’s very light and comfortable on my feet!

 3. Joola Vivid Petrol

 Joola vivid is the new model 2018 of Joola.
 If you want the latest model, then here it is.
 I recommend you to buy Joola shoes.
 The new model is Vivid.
 Why?
 Because Joola shoe is cheap.
 The quality is good.
-I don’t have any problem with Joola shoe.
+I don’t have any problem with Joola shoes.

 The latest model of Joola Shoe in 2018 are Joola Vivid Petrol and Joola Vivid Hellblau-rosa.
 Vivid Petrol has a nice color combination.
 Young and dynamic!